-Lesson 1 is the core lesson of the Erika's Lighthouse Level III program and is designed to raise students' awareness and knowledge of key concepts related to depression, suicide and help-seeking.
+Lesson 1 is the core lesson of the Erika's Lighthouse Level III program and

 Students watch the first video segment, which teaches key concepts about depression and suicide through student stories, narration and graphics.

 The lesson concludes by educating students on where and how to access help should they need it for themselves or a friend.